wavefrontHQ/docs/pages/doc/csp_migration.md

 {% include tip.html content="From now on, it is up to you to add new users to the **All Operations for Applications Users** VMware Cloud group.
 The **Everyone** internal system group can be used only when managing [access to dashboards and alerts](csp_access.html), [metrics security policy rules](csp_metrics_security.html), and [ingestion policies](ingestion_policies.html)."%}

-### What Happens with Service Accounts System Group?
+### What Happens with the Service Accounts System Group?

 During the process of onboarding your Operations for Applications service to VMware Cloud services, we **do not** migrate the **Service Accounts** system group.